-2.18 Section 79 of the Environmental Protection Act (1990) states that where a statutory nuisance is shown to exist, the local authority must serve an abatement notice.
-Statutory nuisance is defined as:

-- 'Any dust or other effluvia arising on industrial, trade or business premises and being prejudicial to health or a nuisance', and - 'any accumulation or deposit which is prejudicial to health or a nuisance'.

-2.19 Failure to comply with an abatement notice is an offence and if necessary, the local authority may abate the nuisance and recover expenses.

-2.20 In the context of the proposed development, the main potential for nuisance of this nature will arise during the construction phase - potential sources being the clearance, earthworks, construction and landscaping processes.

-2.21 There are no statutory limit values for dust deposition above which 'nuisance' is deemed to exist - 'nuisance' is a subjective concept and its perception is highly dependent upon the existing conditions and the change which has occurred.
+- 2.18 Section 79 of the Environmental Protection Act (1990) states that where a statutory nuisance is shown to exist, the local authority must serve an abatement notice.
+Statutory nuisance is defined as: - 'Any dust or other effluvia arising on industrial, trade or business premises and being prejudicial to health or a nuisance', and - 'any accumulation or deposit which is prejudicial to health or a nuisance'. - 2.19 Failure to comply with an abatement notice is an offence and if necessary, the local authority may abate the nuisance and recover expenses. - 2.20 There are no statutory limit values for dust deposition above which 'nuisance' is deemed to exist 'nuisance' is a subjective concept and its perception is highly dependent upon the existing conditions and the change which has occurred.
 However, research has been undertaken by a number of parties to determine community responses to such impacts and correlate these to dust deposition rates.